Torches

 “Households should take their used cylinders to Household Hazardous Waste collection facilities.
 Compressed gas cylinders that are not empty are not to be disposed of in the trash.
 Contact the household hazardous waste facility, recycling or disposal facility to determine the requirements for their criteria to accept the cylinders.”

-There is a tool for draining gas cylinders so that they can be recycled.
-I have not done this nor do I advocate doing it – I am just supplying the information.
+There is a tool for draining gas cylinders to be recycled.
+I purchased the tool but haven’t tried it yet.
 More information is below.

 Propane/Oxygen or propane/air